juanpablordz/juanpablordz.github.io/_posts/2020-05-16-research-questions.md

 ##### 1. Probabilistic generative models

-The process of understanding "how the world works?" can be formalized asbulding a good probabilistic generative model of the world.
+The process of understanding "how the world works?" can be formalized as probabilistic generative model of the world.
 This type of models supports simulations and therefore planning.

 ##### 2. Program induction and program synthesis